droglenc/NCGraphing/resources/Syllabus-Current.md

 ### Footnotes

+[^encouragement]: This is largely from [Dr. Ted Laderas](https://ready4r.netlify.com/syllabus/).

+[^WickhamQuote]: This is from the last question in [this interview](https://r-posts.com/advice-to-young-and-old-programmers-a-conversation-with-hadley-wickham/).

+[^HorstCredit]: This cartoon is from [Allison Horst](https://github.com/allisonhorst/stats-illustrations).

+[^Rhelp]: There are several students in this course that have used R in previous courses.
+They should be able to answer R related questions for those of you that are just getting started with R.

+[^DHOemail]: I will often check my e-mail more often, but I won't be able to do that on a consistent basis.
+So, please, do not wait untl the last minute as you may not get an immediate response from me.

 [^email]: While I am pretty open-minded and not much of a stickler when it comes to e-mail etiquette, some professors are.
 And it is always better to send an appropriate rather than an inappropriate e-mail.
 [Here](https://www.scribendi.com/advice/how_to_email_a_professor.en.html) and [here](https://www.insidehighered.com/views/2015/04/16/advice-students-so-they-dont-sound-silly-emails-essay) are some good suggestions for e-mailing professors.

-[^encouragement]: This is largely from [Dr. Ted Laderas](https://ready4r.netlify.com/syllabus/).

-[^WickhamQuote]: This is from the last question in [this interview](https://r-posts.com/advice-to-young-and-old-programmers-a-conversation-with-hadley-wickham/).

-[^HorstCredit]: This cartoon is from [Allison Horst](https://github.com/allisonhorst/stats-illustrations).